tikv/website/content/docs/5.1/deploy/benchmark/benchmark-instructions.md

 2. Increasing the count of benchmark clients.
       * You can deploy more benchmark clients to increase the requests towards the TiKV cluster.
 Mutiple `go-ycsb` from different nodes could be launched simultaneously.
 And then you can summarise the result of these nodes.

-Repeat the 2 steps above, the bottleneck of the TiKV cluster is reached while the QPS you inspect from the TiKV cluster's Grafana page is no longer increasing.
+Repeat the 2 steps above, the bottleneck of the TiKV cluster is reached while the QPS showed in the TiKV cluster's Grafana page is no longer increasing.

 ## Step 6.
 Clean up